ProtoSchool/protoschool.github.io/README.md

 src/tutorials/0005/01.md
 ```

-If you want to add images to your markdown file, place them in the `public/tutorial-assets` folder, with the following naming convention (you'll use the same convention when creating the lesson components):
+If you want to add images to your markdown file, place them in the `public/tutorial-assets` directory, with the following naming convention (you'll use a similar convention when creating the lesson components in the router):

-`T<tutorialId>L<lessonNumber>-<imageName>`, such as `T0001L05-dag.svg`.
+`T<4-digit-tutorial-id>L<2-digit-lesson-number>-<imageName>`, such as `T0001L05-dag.svg`.

 Then in your lesson markdown file, you can either add it with regular markdown: